zahidahmadusmani/zahidahmadusmani/README.md

 ## About Me

-I'm a full-stack web developer specializing in the **MERN Stack**, currently working as an **Associate Software Engineer at Tech Emulsion, Peshawar**.
+I'm a web developer specializing in the **MERN Stack**, currently working as an **Associate Software Engineer at Tech Emulsion, Peshawar**.
 I build scalable web applications, Chrome extensions, and full-stack solutions using modern JavaScript technologies.

 - 🏢 Currently at **Tech Emulsion** — building React.js & Next.js apps integrated with Supabase
 - 💻 Available for **remote freelance** projects